alejandroaperez1994g/prisma-sequelize/README.md

 ### Prisma
 Prisma is an open-source database toolkit that simplifies database access for Node.js applications.
 It provides an Object-Relational Mapping (ORM) layer and a powerful query builder.
 Prisma supports multiple databases and offers features such as data modeling, schema migrations, and real-time data synchronization.

+### Swagger
+Swagger is an open-source framework that allows developers to design, build, document, and consume RESTful APIs.
+It provides a user-friendly interface for interacting with APIs and generating interactive API documentation.
+With Swagger, you can easily visualize and test your API endpoints, explore available routes, and understand the request and response formats.

+In this project, Swagger has been integrated to facilitate API documentation and exploration.
+Once you have the project running, you can access the Swagger documentation by navigating to http://localhost:8080/docs in your browser.
+This will open the Swagger UI, where you can view detailed information about the available routes, make test requests, and interact with the API.

 ## Installation

 To run this project, follow the instructions below: